Appearance

 Behaviour

 Brown-headed spider monkeys embrace and cuddle frequently.
 They do this almost three times as often while they are grooming each other!
 They greet each other with an embrace.
 They do this every time a large group has split into smaller groups to go foraging.
 These foraging expeditions are always coordinated by one female.
-Brown-headed spider monkeys have excellent memories and are very good at remembering routes they have taken through the trees.
+Spider monkeys have excellent memories and are very good at remembering routes they have taken through the trees.
 That is handy for knowing where to find food.
-Brown-headed spider monkeys communicate with each other using all sorts of sounds.
+Spider monkeys communicate with each other using all sorts of sounds.

 Reproduction